 The Danger of a Skylight Leak

-What’s the worst thing about getting a traditional skylight?
-It’s probably the threat of having a skylight leak.
+The worst thing about getting a traditional skylight is probably the threat it leaking or getting damaged.
 Australia’s weather ranges from calm sunny days to hailstorms, or even cyclones in the tropics.
 Most homes are built to withstand the worst that Australia’s temperamental climate can throw at it.
 Yet roof skylights aren’t always built with hail or severe weather in mind.
 In a severe hailstorm, hail the size of golf balls can cause serious damage to your property.
 The risk of having a skylight leaking into your home is compounded if the skylight is damaged.
 On the right is an image taken after a tropical storm in Queensland—just take a look!

-As a result, investing in a skylight is an attractive way to bring natural sunlight into your home.
-Naturally, it also poses a significant structural risk with it.
+Investing in a skylight is an attractive way to bring natural sunlight into your home, but it also poses significant structural risk.
 If you live in tropical regions, this risk is increased given the infrequent cyclones that batter our coastline.
 A leaking skylight simply isn’t an effective skylight!

 Want to Avoid a Skylight Leak In Your Home?

-Once your skylight dome or window is damaged, water will easily leak through the channel into your home—or worse, into the rafters.
-This means that once moisture begins to gather in your rafters, the skylight poses a structural hazard.
-Even temperamental weather such a gale winds can also warp or twist a tubular skyligh out of place.
-These potential risks bring us to one important question: Is a roof skylight the right solution for your home day lighting needs?
+Once your skylight dome or window is damaged, water will easily leak through the channel into your home—or worse; into the rafters.
+Once moisture begins to gather in your rafters, the skylight poses a structural hazard.
+Even temperamental weather such as gale winds can also warp or twist a tubular skylight out of place.
+These potential risks bring us to one important question: Is a roof skylight the really the right solution for your home lighting needs?